-Dr. Justin Mason is a Research Assistant Professor in the Department of Occupational Therapy in the College of Public Health and Health Professions.
-He received his B.S (Psychology), M.S.
-(Sport Management), M.S.
-(Exercise Physiology), graduate Certificate in Measurement & Statistics, and Ph.D.
+Justin Mason is a Research Assistant Professor in the Department of Occupational Therapy in the College of Public Health and Health Professions.
+He completed a B.S (Psychology), M.S.
+(Exercise Physiology), and Ph.D.
 (Sport and Exercise Psychology) from Florida State University, followed by postdoctoral training in Rehabilitation Science at the University of Florida.
 His research focuses on how lifestyle factors influence cardiovascular health, cognitive function, and community mobility.
-Dr. Mason is the Lab Director of the Institute for Mobility, Activity, and Participation (I-MAP) which investigates innovative solutions to optimize driving and community mobility for diverse populations.
-Specifically, his research focus is to improve interactions with in-vehicle technology so that older adults understand system capabilities and utilize technology to mitigate age-related cognitive decline to support their aging in place.
+Dr. Mason is the Director of the Mobility, Activity, and Participation (MAP) Lab with projects investigating innovative solutions to optimize driving and community mobility for older adults and special populations.
+Specifically, Mason’s research focuses to improve interactions with in-vehicle technology so that older adults understand system capabilities and utilize technology to mitigate age-related cognitive decline to support their aging in place.

 This course will describe the benefits of various modes of exercise and potential barriers and facilitators to exercise.
 Benefits discussed will include mood, cognitive function, and “The Self”.
 Periodization techniques will be discussed to transition exercise from a “chore” into becoming a purposeful activity (i.e., occupation).

 This course is well-suited for occupational therapists as well as other professionals with a background in rehabilitation.